-As of March 31, 2008, 10,095,160 shares of common stock were issued and outstanding (which does not include 7,916,710 shares of common stock issuable upon exercise of outstanding stock options issued pursuant to our 1999 Plan or other options or warrants to purchase common stock, and which does not include 1,710,990 shares of common stock issuable upon conversion of all outstanding shares of our preferred stock).
+As of September 30, 2008, 10,167,925 shares of common stock were issued and outstanding (which does not include 7,981,189 shares of common stock issuable upon exercise of outstanding options or warrants to purchase common stock, 2,550 shares of unvested restricted stock, and 1,710,990 shares of common stock issuable upon conversion of all outstanding shares of our preferred stock).
 We plan to issue additional stock options to our directors, employees and consultants, and we may issue shares of common stock to sellers of rights to certain pharmaceutical products.
-Giving effect to the sale of 6,250,000 shares offered hereby and the conversion of all outstanding shares of our preferred stock, there would be 18,056,150 shares of common stock outstanding this offering.
+Giving effect to the sale of 6,250,000 shares offered hereby and the conversion of all outstanding shares of our preferred stock, there would be 18,128,915 shares of common stock outstanding following this offering.

 The holders of shares of common stock are entitled to one vote per share on any matter that comes before the shareholders.
 Cumulative voting is not authorized.
 Holders of shares of common stock do not have preemptive rights to purchase securities that we may subsequently issue.
 Subject to preferences that may be applicable to any outstanding preferred stock, the holders of common stock are entitled to receive such dividends as may be declared by our board of directors out of funds legally available for payment as dividends.
 However, we do not anticipate paying any dividends in the foreseeable future to holders of our common stock.
-In the event of a liquidation, dissolution, or winding up of our affairs, the holders of outstanding shares will be entitled to share pro rata according to their respective interests in our assets and funds remaining after payment of all of our debts and other liabilities and the liquidation preference of any outstanding preferred stock.
+In the event of a liquidation, or winding up of our affairs, the holders of outstanding shares will be entitled to share pro rata according to their respective interests in our assets and funds remaining after payment of all of our debts and other liabilities and the liquidation preference of any outstanding preferred stock.
 All of the shares of common stock currently outstanding are fully paid and nonassessable.

 On July 6, 2007, the Board of Directors declared a 2-for-1 stock split of our company's common stock effective on such date.
 All applicable common stock share and per share amounts have been retroactively adjusted in the accompanying consolidated financial statements and condensed consolidated financial statements for such stock split.
-In accordance with the anti-dilution provisions of the respective agreements, the share and per share amounts associated with our company's stock option grants, warrants and preferred stock conversion rights reflected in the accompanying consolidated financial statements have also been adjusted to reflect the effects of the stock split.
+In accordance with the anti-dilution provisions of the respective agreements, the share and per share amounts associated with our company's stock option grants, warrants and preferred stock conversion rights reflected in the accompanying consolidated financial statements and condensed consolidated financial statements have also been adjusted to reflect the effects of the stock split.